agrumery/aGrUM/wrappers/pyagrum/doc/sphinx/CausalModel.rst

             pyagrum.config["causal","latex_do_prefix"]="\hookrightarrow("
             pyagrum.config["causal","latex_do_suffix"]=")"

-A :class:`pyagrum.CausalModel` extends a :class:`pyagrum.BayesNet` with latent (hidden) variables and explicit causal assumptions.
+A :class:`pyagrum.CausalModel` pairs a causal DAG with latent (hidden) variables and explicit causal assumptions.
 It is the entry point for do-calculus reasoning and causal effect identification.

+Most of the time, a :class:`pyagrum.CausalModel` extends a :class:`pyagrum.BayesNet`: the model then carries the observational CPTs needed to actually evaluate causal effects.
+It can also be built from a plain named :class:`pyagrum.DAG` instead, with no BayesNet at all -- every structural operation (backdoor/frontdoor, d-separation, ``toDot``, induced sub-models, do-calculus identification) still works, but anything that reads a CPT raises :class:`pyagrum.OperationNotAllowed`.
+Check :func:`pyagrum.CausalModel.hasObservationalBN` to know which case you are in.

 .. seealso::